Dating Attractive Girls Makes Me Nervous: How To Be More Confident

 Get to know her better

-Getting to know her better may also help to reduce your nerves.
+Getting to know her better may also help to reduce your nerves and build your confidence.
 Many of us have a tendency to build up someone we’re attracted to in our minds, especially when we’re first meeting them.
 We might have this intimidating image of them in our minds that only makes us more nervous.
 By trying to get to know her on a deeper level, you’ll be able to see different sides of her besides her appearance.
 As you connect on different things, you may find that you have a lot in common, that you can make each other laugh, or that you simply enjoy each other’s presence—all of which may help to reduce your nerves.
 If you can spend a bit of time talking to her and learning about her, then you'll likely start to feel more at ease.
 Familiarity often leads to comfort, and you may find that the nerves start to dissipate if you keep deepening the connection.

 Getty/AnnaStills